 Management believes that, in addition to net earnings or loss, EBITDA and Adjusted EBITDA are useful supplemental measures in evaluating SIR's performance, as these are useful estimates of the core business' contribution to cash flow from operations and approximate the funds generated by SIR which are available to meet its financing obligations and capital expenditure requirements.
 Management interprets trends in EBITDA and Adjusted EBITDA as indicators of relative operating performance.
 EBITDA and Adjusted EBITDA are non-GAAP financial measures and do not have standardized meanings prescribed by IFRS.
 Management cautions investors that EBITDA and Adjusted EBITDA should not replace net earnings or loss or cash flows from operating, investing and financing activities (as determined in accordance with IFRS), as an indicator of SIR's performance.
 SIR's method of calculating EBITDA and Adjusted EBITDA may differ from the methods used by other issuers.
-Therefore, SIR's EBITDA and Adjusted EBITDA may differ from the methods used by other conciliation of net earnings (loss) and comprehensive income (loss) for the period to EBITDA and Adjusted EBITDA on page 7 of this document.
+Therefore, SIR's EBITDA and Adjusted EBITDA may differ from the methods used by other resonciliation of net earnings (loss) and capital expendence.
+SIR's method of net earnings (loss) and Adjusted EBITDA may differ from the methods used by other issuers.
+Therefore, SIR's EBITDA and Adjusted EBITDA on page 7 of this document.